iusecookies64/notes/content/CP/Dynamic Programming/Dp With Bitmasking.md

 ![[Pasted image 20240828000351.png | center | 700]]

 **Dp State:** Here a bitmask where $0$ represents empty cell and $1$ represents filled cell can be used, we will store bitmask of cells starting from cell above to the cell to left of current cell this will require $n$ bits (as shown in the figure above, only part of square grid is shown and not the whole grid).
 Now since cell above is empty then we must put the tile vertically as that is the only way to fill that cell.
 If above cell is filled then we have two choice if cell to left is not filled then we can place tile horizontally or else we cannot place any tile (tile end) in this cell and continue.
 Moving to next state is simply left shifting the mask and adding configuration of current cell.
-Final subproblem will be when row == n and mask == (1<<n)-1 i.e we move out of grid and last row is completely filled.
+Final sub problem will be when row is $n$ and $mask$ is $(1<<n)-1$ i.e we move out of grid and last row is completely filled.

 ```c++
 vector<vector<int>> dp;